|

 "Now, tell me about this insane father of yours."
 Bonham could tell the betty was blushing, even though she looked away.

-"Now, miss Jensen, if your father uses plasmids there's simply nothing I can do.
+"I... it's those plasmids.
+He's been taking too much of them -" "Now, miss Jensen, if your father uses plasmids there's simply nothing I can do.
 He's free to use them as he pleases.
 That's the whole concept of Rapture, and to be frank, most everyone uses them plasmids", Bonham explained, taking her words almost as an insult toward himself, "I actually know people myself who -"

 "You don't understand.
 He's - he's changed."